FormidableLabs/react-native-controlled-listview/README.md

 For performance reasons, React Native [`ListView`](https://facebook.github.io/react-native/docs/listview.html) needs a  [`ListView.DataSource`](https://facebook.github.io/react-native/docs/listviewdatasource.html), so it can efficiently update itself.
 To benefit from these optimisations, any component wishing to render a `ListView` needs to be stateful to hold the DataSource, and faff about with lifecycle methods to update it.

-`react-native-controlled-listview` hides this statefulness and provides a simple `props` based way to render ListViews.
+This library hides that statefulness and provides a simple, props-based API to render ListViews.

 ### How-to